Weekend Raft and Social Event at Audley 2006

 End of notes

-When the German paratrooper’s airborne invasion occurred my dad and many others were cut off and spent some time living off the land before making it back through the enemy lines in time to be evacuated.
+When the German paratrooper’s airborne invasion occurred my dad and many others were cut off and spent some time living off the land

 Ian Coles (Sunflower)